kamilsadik/Kreana/README.md

 #### BitClout

-BitClout.com is a social media platform which allows users to create and sell their own token (called Creator Coins).
+[BitClout.com](https://bitclout.com/) is a social media platform which allows users to create and sell their own token (called Creator Coins).
 The transaction flow requires users to buy the BitClout currency using bitcoin, and then to buy and sell Creator Coins for BitClout.
-This enables the BitClout.com organization to generate by revenue by minting BitClout, since the structure of the bonding curve prevents them from earning revenue on transactions along the bonding curve.
+This enables the BitClout.com organization to generate by revenue by minting BitClout, since the structure of the bonding curve prevents them from earning revenue on Creator Coin transactions.

 It is worth noting that the price of BitClout is also determined by a bonding curve-like function -- BitClout.com simply does not provide liquidity on the BitClout currency, allowing them to crystallize all proceeds from the sale of BitClout currency as profit.